eucalyptus/adminapi/README.md

 Eucalyptus Cloud Services and General System Administrative Utilities

-See subdirectories for additional information:
+See READMEs and examples in subdirectories for additional information:

 Installation